Update (February 17, 2022): That's a wrap, we plan on moving in the next three years. Look for a full update at the end of this post.

 I've come to appreciate most aspects of the SF Bay Area, even though sometimes I fear that the San Francisco Bay Area is becoming a failed example of liberal politics.
 BTW, I'm writing that as someone who's voted along Democrat lines for two decades.
 Anyway, other than crime, absolutely insane drivers, and what passes as customer service at the Home Depot in Oakland, I really love the diversity, weather, food scene, and the numerous activities the area has to offer.

-During high school, I only lived about 30 miles from the city in the Town of Danville, but it might as well have been 300 miles.
+During high school, I only lived about 30 miles from San Francisco; the Town of Danville.
+It might as well have been 300 miles.
 Even today, it is quite literally one of the least diverse and most Republican city in the San Francisco Bay Area.
 Even Marin County, which is virtually 90% white, is at least a stronghold for Democrats.

 I spent nearly all my time trying to feel like I fit in.
 I know that's the struggle most high school students feel, but let me give you some quantitative proof of how much of an outsider I felt.
 My average Grade Point Average from Freshman to my Junior year was around 2.0-2.5.
 I even had to retake Algebra twice.
 Instead of studying, I was always self conscious about what people thought about me and desperately wanted to fit in.
 So much so, that I remember that I was willing to do a "chinese fire drill" during a improv sketch for drama class.
 The person who initiated the idea telling me, "it's really cool of you to go along with it."